RsyncProject/rsync/INSTALL.md

     >     setup-x86_64 --quiet-mode -P liblz4-devel
     >     setup-x86_64 --quiet-mode -P libssl-devel

-    Then, from a bash shell as your build user:
+    Sometimes cygwin has commonmark packaged and sometimes it doesn't.
+Now that its python38 has stabilized, you could install python38-commonmark.
+Or just avoid the issue by running this from a bash shell as your build user:

-    >     pip3 install --user commonmark
+    >     python3 -mpip install --user commonmark

 ## Build and install